(Warning: if you are not okay with profanity to relay intense emotion than I suggest you do not read this post.)

 I used to think the point of life was making it pretty, presentable, acceptable.
 And so I spent innumerable years and money and focus trying to make my life beautiful – both my experience of it and how it appeared to others.

-But my life hasn’t been beautiful and I am finally okay with that.
+But big parts of my life havn’t been beautiful and I am finally okay with that.

 For many years I walked with God expecting him to fix my life.
 As though heaven holds a big eraser that blots out entire sections of one’s life.

 I’m visiting my daughter, son-in-law, and two grandsons this week.
 They moved to Alberta just a few months ago, and so here I am for the first time in sixteen years.